 Unmatched Negotiation Skills

-With negotiation skills like Jerry Maguire, you revenue manager is one works closely with departments across the organisation, and influences the decisions they make.
+With negotiation skills like Jerry Maguire, you revenue manager is one works closely with departments across the organization, and influences the decisions they make.
 This person is an adept negotiator who can navigate tricky political waters to drive results and ‘show you the money’.

 In one of the most human industries, hospitality, your revenue manager is the matrix who uses automation to improve productivity and efficiency.

-Revenue managers have always needed to be comfortable utilising revenue management software, interacting with databases and performing ad hoc analyses in external analytics packages.
+Revenue managers have always needed to be comfortable utilizing revenue management software, interacting with databases and performing ad hoc analyses in external analytics packages.
 They understand PMS, booking engines, digital marketing, web design, mobile platforms and social media platforms.
 Any of these decisions will have an impact on your revenue performance.
 It is imperative that the revenue manager is savvy enough to understand the implications and build a solid strategy around them.

 A Born Leader

 The best revenue managers spend as much of their time managing people and building relationships as they do managing revenue; this is an essential quality and what makes them leaders.
-With leadership skills and a sense of fearlessness – the risk taking we mentioned earlier – your revenue manager will go far.
+With leadership skills and a sense of fearlessness – the risk-taking we mentioned earlier – your revenue manager will go far.

 Often hoteliers and property owners think only of the cost associated with revenue manager – the good guys definitely don’t come cheap.
 But it is important to think like them and consider the return on investment, rather than focus on the cost of hiring them.
 If you find someone who can shift the revenue dial for you, he is worth it.
 Make the investment and reap the rewards.